 Your Part D costs will vary by the plan you choose.
-Plans will have fixed monthly premiums and you may be responsible for deductibles, copayments, and/or coinsurance when you fill prescriptions at a pharmacy.
+Plans may have fixed monthly premiums and you may be responsible for deductibles, copayments, and/or coinsurance when you fill prescriptions at a pharmacy.

 This is an amount you may pay in addition to your prescription drug (Part D) premium if your income is above a certain level.
 Click here to view income thresholds and income-related monthly adjustment amounts.